SarahOgutu/Survival-Deep-Learning-models/README.md

 We further explore handling missing values with missForest.
 ## Project Objectives
 1. Evaluate and compare the performance of deep learning survival models on complete-case and imputed datasets.
-2. Investigate different strategies for incorporating longitudinal cytokine profiles into predictive models.
+2. Investigate different strategies for incorporating longitudinal cytokine profiles into predictive models (Such as using the summary statistics of the cytokine data).
 3. Demonstrate the utility of using Dynamic DeepHit for handling time-varying covariates in high-dimensional survival data.
 ## Dataset
 The data (CAP004) used for this analysis was obtained from CAPRISA (https://www.caprisa.org/Pages/CAPRISAStudies}{CAPRISA Studies).